LearnEarn-Fun/100-Days-of-Python/Day 3: Control Flow & Logical Operators/(Coding Excerise) Pizza Order/README.md

 # Instructions

 Congratulations, you've got a job at Python Pizza.
-Your first job is to build an automatic pizza order program.
+Your first job is to build an automatic pizza order.

 Based on a user's order, work out their final bill.

 ```
-Small Pizza: $15
+Small Pizza: $20
 ```

 ```
-Medium Pizza: $20
+Medium Pizza: $25
 ```

 ```
-Large Pizza: $25
+Large Pizza: $30
 ```

 ```
-Pepperoni for Small Pizza: +$2
+Pepperoni for Small Pizza: +$4
 ```

 ```
-Pepperoni for Medium or Large Pizza: +$3
+Pepperoni for Medium or Large Pizza: +$6
 ```

 ```
-Extra cheese for any size pizza: + $1
+Extra cheese for any size pizza: + $2
 ```

 # Example Input